-Employers and employees in Missouri benefit from having an OSHA card in a wide variety of industries.
-Without a separate state program for the safety and health of workers, Missouri businesses fall under federal OSHA jurisdiction and must follow its guidelines.
+Missouri workers in a wide variety of industries can benefit from OSHA Outreach training.
+Completing the course to earn an official OSHA card is a low-cost way to improve your resume for future job opportunities.
+Without a separate state program for the safety and health of workers, Missouri businesses fall under OSHA jurisdiction and must follow federal guidelines for workplace safety.

 Missouri Labor Laws

-The Department of Labor and Industrial Relations oversee labor issues like child labor laws, human rights, prevailing wage, public bodies and unions, general safety, mine and cave safety, minimum wage, unemployment, and worker's compensation.
+The Department of Labor and Industrial Relations oversees labor issues like child labor laws, human rights, prevailing wage, public bodies and unions, general safety, mine and cave safety, minimum wage, unemployment and worker's compensation.
 State safety and health laws fall under RSMo 291 and 292, and state worker's safety program regulations fall under RSMo 287.123.